Unsourced 'Disorientation Guide' contains numerous false and misleading claims

 Buchanan did also note that while the numbers are high, they may be misleading.
 For instance, Poughkeepsie’s annual high murder rate is just a handful out of a population of 30,000–higher than most small cities and towns which have zero murders.
 However, she concluded that the authors’ assertion that racialized policing accounts creates inflated crime numbers “is somewhat misleading for such a complex topic.”

-They also assert that the Town of Poughkeepsie is “home to active white supremacist groups,” but they don’t note any specific groups, only offering an example of Patriot Front and Daily Stormer posters were put up around campus.
+They also assert that the Town of Poughkeepsie is “home to active white supremacist groups,” but they don’t note any specific groups, only offering an example of Patriot Front and Daily Stormer posters being put up around campus.
 Neither of those groups are based in New York.

 The authors also omit the uncertainty surrounding one of their examples of racialized policing.
 They claim that “a New Paltz Officer punched Paul Echols, a 22 year-old black man who was already in handcuffs, breaking his jaw and knocking out several teeth.”